A generalization of Tuza's conjecture: Introduction

-This example shows, in particular, that the class of triangle hypergraphs is a proper subset of $\chtt$, meaning that Conjecture \ref{general32} is a proper extension of Tuza's conjecture.
-Two more hypergraphs that attain the bound in Conjecture \ref{general32} are $\binom{[5]}{3}$ minus one triple, or minus two triples that intersect in one vertex, in both of which cases $\nt=2$ and $\tu=4$.
-(The hypergraph $\binom{[4]}{3}$ minus one triple is also an example of sharpness, but it falls within the scope of Example \ref{ex1}).
-We haven't been able to find any examples, other than these and the examples given for the sharpness of Tuza's conjecture, of $2$-connected hypergraphs satisfying equality in Conjecture \ref{general32} (a hypergraph is $2$-{\em connected} if there does not exist a vertex whose deletion makes the hypergraph disconnected).
+This example shows that the class of triangle hypergraphs $T(G)$ is a proper subset of $\chtt$, and that Conjecture \ref{general32} is a proper extension of Tuza's conjecture.
+Apart from this family, all examples of $2$-connected hypergraphs showing tightness that we know are small: $T(K_4)$ and $T(K_5)$, $\binom{[5]}{3}$ minus one triple, and $\binom{[5]}{3}$ minus two triples that intersect in one vertex.
+In the last two examples $\nt=2$ and $\tu=4$.
+The hypergraph $\binom{[4]}{3}$ minus one triple is also an example of tightness, but it falls within the scope of Example \ref{ex1}.